AbdulMajeed09398/Data-Centric-L-Diversity-Model/README.md

 # Data-Centric-L-Diversity-Model

-This repository encloses implementation Codes/Functions used in the Data-centric L-Diversity Model (Synthetic data-aided anonymization model).
+This repository encloses implementation Codes/Functions used in the Data-centric L-diversity model (Synthetic data-aided anonymization model).

+**Main Modules of the proposed DLD  **
+There are two key modules in the proposed DLD model.
+**1- Data Pre-processing

+2- Shallow Anonymization**